AkihiroSuda/docker/contrib/integration-cli-on-swarm/README.md

 ### Client

-  - Controls master and workers
+  - Controls master and workers via `docker stack`
   - No need to have a local daemon

 Typically, the master and workers are supposed to be running on a cloud environment,